-- 1. In the Brush Type dropdown list, select Solid Vector. - 2.
-In the brush tip list, select either Circle, Diamond or Square. - 3.
+- 1. In the brush tip list, select either Circle, Diamond or Square. - 2.
 Use the Maximum Size slider to set the maximum size of your brush tip.

 When drawing with a mouse, your brush is always at its maximum size.
 When drawing with a pressure-sensitive pen tablet, your brush's size will range between its minimum and maximum size, depending on the amount of pressure you put on the pen when drawing.